Punakaiki Resort – Environmental Sustainability

 - Our environment - We will help to protect the environment by better understanding, measuring and reducing our environmental footprint, while balancing the growth of our operations.
 We will look to cooperate with other members of the industry and our supply chain to foster better sustainability actions.

-- Our community - We recognise the environment, social and economic needs of the communities we work in and endeavour to be a good neighbour.
+- Our community - We recognize the environment, social and economic needs of the communities we work in and endeavor to be a good neighbour.

 Steps taken toward the execution of our Sustainability Strategy include: